4-8-2: United States

+The most powerful 4-8-2s in the world were twenty 2600 class locomotives (Nos.
+2600-2619) owned by the Illinois Central Railroad; they were equipped with 275 psi boilers, and they were able to produce a tractive effort of 78,450 lbf.
+The 2600's were constructed in the early 1940s at the Illinois Central's own locomotive shops in Paducah, Kentucky, and they were among 146 4-8-2 locomotives the railroad rostered.

-The Southern Pacific ordered a total of seventy-five MT-class 4-8-2s from ALCO for both freight and passenger service.
+The Southern Pacific Railroad ordered seventy-five MT-class 4-8-2s from ALCO for both freight and passenger service.

-One notable example is SLSF 1522, one of thirty T-54 class Mountains built by Baldwin in 1926 and became one of two American 4-8-2 to have had an excursion career with the other being Illinois Central 2613.
-It ran excursions between 1988 until 2002, when rising insurance rates and a flue sheet cracked beyond repair forced it back into retirement.
-1522 is now on display at the National Museum of Transportation in St Louis.
+One notable example is SLSF 1522, one of thirty T-54 class Mountains built by Baldwin in 1926.
+It became the only North American 4-8-2 to have pulled multiple mainline excursion trains.
+It pulled excursions from 1988 to 2002, but rising insurance rates and a flue sheet cracked beyond repair forced it back into retirement.
+No. 1522 is now on display at the National Museum of Transportation in St Louis.

-Original Buyers
+Original buyers

 Preservation by country

 Some of the more notable preserved Mountains worldwide are listed here by country of origin.